Eastern's Main Campus

 Chemistry Laboratories: Capabilities include computer-interfaced instrumentation: 300 MHz FT-NMR, GC-MS, HPLC, FPLC, AAS, FT-IR, DSC, and diode-array UV-Vis.
 More about Chemistry Laboratories.

-Kinesiology Lab: Capabilities include exercise science laboratory and AT facilities
+Kinesiology Lab: Capabilities include exercise science laboratory facilities

 Eastern University’s picturesque campus is the perfect place for college students to live and study, with on-campus residence halls, the Warner library, multiple study rooms, the recently renovated McInnis Learning Center, and state-of-the-art classrooms.
 The Warner Memorial Library provides students with access to 65,000 periodical titles in paper and electronic format, 870,000+ microform items, and over 60,000 full text ejournals, including the most current and popular biology journals and resources.
 The Biology Department is located in the center of campus in McInnis Hall.